-We have conducted the first study of sleep in the platypus Ornithorhynchus anatinus.
-Periods of quiet sleep, characterized by raised arousal thresholds, elevated EEG amplitude and motor and autonomic quiescence, occupied 6-8 hours/day.
-The platypus also had REM sleep as defined by atonia with rapid eye movements, twitching and the ECG pattern of REM sleep.
-However, this state occurred while the EEG was moderate or high in voltage, as in nonREM sleep in adult placental and marsupial mammals.
-This suggests that low voltage EEG is a more recently evolved feature of mammalian REM sleep.
-REM sleep occupied 5.8-8 hours/day in the platypus, more than in any other animal.
-Our findings indicate that REM sleep may have been present in large amounts in the first mammals and suggest that it may have evolved in pre-mammalian reptiles.
+Abstract-We have conducted the first study of sleep in the platypus Ornithorhynchus anatinus.
+Periods of quiet sleep, characterized by raised arousal thresholds, elevated electroencephalogram amplitude and motor and autonomic quiescence, occupied 6-8 h/day.
+The platypus also had rapid eye movement sleep as defined by atonia with rapid eye movements, twitching and the electrocardiogram pattern of rapid eye movement.
+However, this state occurred while the electroencephalogram was moderate or high in voltage, as in non-rapid eye movement sleep in adult and marsupial mammals.
+This suggests that the low-voltage electroencephalogram is a more recently evolved feature of mammalian rapid eye movement sleep.
+Rapid eye movement sleep occupied 5.8-8 h/day in the platypus, more than in any other animal.

+Our findings indicate that rapid eye movement sleep may have been present in large amounts in the first mammals and suggest that it may have evolved in pre-mammalian reptiles. © 1999 IBRO.
+Published by Elsevier Science Ltd.

-Key words: phylogeny, monotreme, duck-billed, evolution, development
+Key words: phylogeny, monotreme, duck-billed, evolution, development.

-Sleep in mammals consists of two stages, REM and nonREM.
-REM sleep has been observed with behavioral or electrophysiological measures in virtually all placental and marsupial mammals studied (Zepelin, 1994).
-The monotremes comprise the third branch of the mammalian tree.
-There are just three extant monotreme species, the short beaked and long beaked echidna and the platypus.
-Fossil and genetic evidence indicates that the monotreme line diverged from the other mammalian lines about 150 million years ago and that both echidna species are derived from a platypus-like ancestor (Clemens, 1989; Flannery, 1989; Westerman and Edwards, 1992).
+Sleep in mammals consists of two stages, rapid eye movement (REM) and non-REM.
+REM sleep has been observed with behavioral or electrophysiological measures in virtually all placental and marsupial mammals studied.
+55 The monotremes comprise the third branch of the mammalian tree.
+There are just three extant monotreme species, the short-beaked and long-beaked echidna and the platypus.
+Fossil and genetic evidence indicates that the monotreme line diverged from the other mammalian lines about 150 million years ago and that both echidna species are derived from a platypus-like ancestor.
+10,16,53

 The monotremes have shown a remarkably conservative evolutionary course since their divergence from the rest of the mammalian line.
-For example, fossil teeth from Steropodon galmani dated at 110 million years ago show many similarities to the vestigial teeth of the current day platypus, Ornithorhyncus anatinus (Archer et al., 1985).
-Analyses of fossilized skull remains indicate remarkably little change in platypus morphology over at least 60 million years (Archer et al., 1992; Pascual et al., 1992).
+For example, fossil teeth from Steropodon galmani dated at 110 million years ago show many similarities to the vestigial teeth of the current-day platypus, Ornithorhyncus anatinus.
+Analyses of fossilized skull remains indicate remarkably little change in platypus morphology over at least 60 million years.

 The low level of speciation throughout the fossil record is another indicator of the uniquely conservative lineage of monotremes.
-Apart from the echidna line, the 150 million years of platypus evolution has produced no species radiation, although the fragmentary skull evidence available for the identification of Monotrematum sudamericanum, has led to its tentative classification as separate taxon (Pascual et al., 1992).
+Apart from the echidna line, the 150 million years of platypus evolution has produced no species radiation, although the fragmentary skull evidence available for the identification of Monotrematum sudamericanum has led to its tentative classification as a separate taxon.
 The echidna line has a similar history.
-The classification of the giant echidna, Zaglossus hacketti is uncertain because of the lack of cranial material (Griffiths et al., 1978).
-However, apart from this specimen, there has only been the relatively recent divergence of the short and long beaked echidna over the echidna's 60 million year long evolutionary course (Griffiths et al., 1991).
-In contrast, more than 4,000 placental and marsupial species have evolved since the emergence of the monotremes.
-While monotremes are distinctly mammalian, they do display a number of reptilian features, making study of their physiology a unique opportunity to determine the commonalties and divergences in mammalian evolution (Griffiths, 1978; Kemp, 1982; Westerman and Edwards, 1992).
+The classification of the giant echidna, Zaglossus hacketti, is uncertain because of the lack of cranial material.
+19 However, apart from this specimen, there has only been the relatively recent divergence of the short- and longbeaked echidna over the echidna's 60-million-yearlong evolutionary course.
+20 In contrast, more than 4000 placental and marsupial species have evolved since the emergence of the monotremes.
+While monotremes are distinctly mammalian, they do display a number of reptilian features, making study of their physiology a unique opportunity to determine the commonalties and divergences in mammalian evolution.
+19,26,53